Connect with us

 Valley State’s incarcerated students will have access to the university’s counseling and financial aid offices.
 Stromile Golden and McGee-Cobbs are also working to partner with re-entry programs to assist students when they are released

 College prisons like PEPP, supported by federal financial aid that incarcerated people need to afford classes, were the norm for decades.
 That changed when President Bill Clinton revoked access to Pell Grants in the 1994 crime bill as a way to look “tough on crime.”
-Hundreds of college prison programs shut down, cut off from the public that made them viable.
+Hundreds of college prison programs shut down, cut off from the public funding that made them viable.

 Over the last 15 years, as incarceration has become more expensive due to the growing population, lawmakers have started revisiting prison education programs, which studies repeatedly have shown reduce recidivism.

-In Mississippi, Burl Cain, the Department of Corrections commissioner, has supported prison education programs and restoring access to Pell Grants for incarcerated people as “a huge to cut costs.”
+In Mississippi, Burl Cain, the Department of Corrections commissioner, has supported prison education programs and restoring access to Pell Grants for incarcerated people as “a huge opportunity to cut costs.”
 Cain has met with Holmes Community College and Mississippi Gulf Coast Community College, which also participate in the Second Chance Pell program.

-“We need this training and skills in the prison to cut costs because not only do classes keep prisoners focused and calm, we need the training so they can train other prisoners to us run the prison,” he said in an MDOC press release.
+“We need this training and skills in the prison to cut costs because not only do classes keep prisoners focused and calm, we need the training so they can train other prisoners to help us run the prison,” he said in an MDOC press release.

 The emphasis on prison education as a way to reduce recidivism can also be seen in the guidelines for Second Chance Pell.
 According to a USDOE fact sheet, participating schools should “only enroll students in postsecondary education and training programs that prepare them for high-demand occupations from which they are not legally barred from entering due to restrictions on formerly incarcerated individuals obtaining any necessary licenses or certifications for those occupations.”